EMV credit card readers explained

 EMV terminals: Simpler than they seem

 Aside from the act of swiping a card, not much has changed with regard to running a transaction at the point of sale.
 EMV terminals – whether they're integrated into an all-in-one POS system or exist on their own as a separate card reader – accept payment from EMV-enabled chip cards using two methods: tap or insert.
 In order to allow the terminal to read the card and verify it's authenticity, merchants must either insert the card into a chip reader or tap it against the EMV terminal.
-Either method will enable the technology to accurately read the card’s unique chip.
+Either method will enable the payment technology to accurately read the card’s unique chip.

 Unlike the swiping a mag strip card, processing a chip card requires inserting the card and leaving the card stationary in the reader throughout the duration of the transaction, similar to some ATM transactions.
 Once the card has been read and the total confirmed, the card can be removed.
 While some have expressed concern over the potentially longer wait due to chip reading time, in reality, EMV terminals work similar to the majority of non-EMV terminals active today.